 I bet if you asked all the divorced people on earth what they want as far as their romantic life moving forward, I bet you’d get a different answer from each and every one.
 It’s a little like right and left wing politics.
-There are those on one end of the spectrum who are dying to be remarried and blend their families in the next 30 minutes.
+There are those on one end of the spectrum who are hoping for a second marriage in the next 30 minutes.
 Then there’s the other end of the spectrum: people who have post divorce commitment phobia.
 In other words, they are never getting into a serious relationship.
 Ever again.

 Has your divorce given you post divorce commitment phobia?
 Let’s discuss!

 Here is a very interesting response I got back from “Doug,” a divorced guy with kids.

 “Funny you should ask this.
 I think about this question every time I hear someone lament having a partner that is “a commitment-phobe” or, more commonly “AFRAID of commitment” … hmmm.